BrockAltug/weather-dashboard/README.md

 ## Summary

 Weather Dashboard is a simple yet powerful web application for checking real-time weather and forecasts for cities worldwide.
 It uses the OpenWeather API to deliver accurate data and stores the user’s search history for easy reference.
 With a responsive and user-friendly design, it makes it easy to stay informed about current and upcoming weather conditions.
-A dynamic weather dashboard that allows users to search for cities and view current weather conditions and a 5-day forecast using the OpenWeatherMap API
+A dynamic weather dashboard that allows users to search for cities and view current weather conditions and a 5-day forecast using the OpenWeatherMap API.